 Are you looking to purchase cover for your property and not sure what factors can affect your home insurance quote?
-We’ve put together a handy guide to help you navigate this.
+To help you understand the impacts that can have a significant effect on your home insurance, we’ve put together a handy guide.

 Do you live in a suburban area that is impacted by severe weather conditions, or a city with a higher crime rate?
 This will determine.

-Materials used to build your house will have an enormous impact on insurance costs, for example, if the property is built using wooden materials or straw (roof), it will be more vulnerable to rot and fire.
-Concrete structures are less likely to be affected by these issues.
-Slate and tiles are easier to insure.
-Flat roofs are considered to be more vulnerable to weather conditions and break-ins.
-Some insurance providers will consider older buildings to be a higher risk because of old roofing, wiring, and plumbing.
-This can increase your chances of claiming.
+Materials used to build your house will have an enormous impact on insurance costs.
+For example, if the property is built using wooden materials or straw (roof), it will be more vulnerable to rot and fire whereas structures are less likely to be affected by these issues.

 Are you away from home quite a lot?
 Married with children?
 These factors can have an impact on your quote.

 Is your property likely to be flooded?
 Living close to coastlines and rivers will more likely result in a higher cost of insurance.

 5. Size of Your House